 After the patients are seen in the clinic, they go to the Pharmacy area to get the meds they need.
 On the right vitamins are being put into bags and labelled.

-A big reason why things go so smooth in a remote village is all teams will bring equipment for communications (radios, etc) to talk with each other.
-With this gear the team can even do e-mailing with their families back home.
+Another big reason why communications go so smoothly in this remote village is the IHS team will often bring added equipment for communications (radios, etc) to talk with each other.
+With this back-up gear, comm can be used alone or tied into the Starlink services to do e-mailing for team communications and with their families back home.

 Here are some of the reasons why we go !
 Last Year we had over 1000 reasons to go.